 • Never use saliva to moisten a contact lens; never put a contact lens into your mouth.

-• Never use home-made saline.
+• Never use home-made saline solution.

 • Never store contact lenses in non-sterile fluids such as distilled water, tap water, bottled water, or home-purified water.